dataSeb-ops/Python_Projects/mobile_app_analysis/README.md

 # Mobile App Market Analysis: Google Play vs. App Store

-This project analyzes mobile app data from both the Google Play Store and the Apple App Store.
+This project analyzes mobile app data from both the Google Play Store and the Apple App Store, focusing on free apps for an English-speaking audience.
 The goal is to clean, explore, and compare datasets from the two major platforms to identify trends and ultimately recommend app genres likely to succeed across both markets.

 ---